NkemDev/converterapp/README.md

 # Converterapp
-This converts length, volume and mass
+This converts length, volume and mass of an object

 ![Converterapp](https://github.com/NkemDev/converterapp/blob/master/unitconverter.jpg)